 Companies in this sector need to make sure they have introduced anti-money laundering procedures that are fit for purpose.
 These procedures, it must be remembered, have to be regularly assessed for their effectiveness.
 They cannot be created, introduced and then never reviewed.
 Such an approach will be regarded by the authorities as a box ticking exercise in doing the bare minimum, if and when any money laundering comes to light – and will prove to be of little value when it comes to defending yourself.

 Procedures that are inadequate, poorly executed or never reviewed and amended when necessary will be of little or no value.
 They will not prevent money laundering and will do nothing to convince the authorities that you have tried to tackle the problem.

 The gambling industry is attractive to money launderers.
 As a result, it is also attracting the attention of those who have the task of investigating money laundering.
 Anyone involved in this industry who does not take the appropriate action to prevent money laundering is, therefore, taking the greatest possible gamble.
 And it is highly likely that they will lose.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, Compliance, Commercial Services, Money Laundering, Taking Immediate Steps.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, Compliance, Commercial Services, Money Laundering, Taking Immediate Steps.